- Middle range hotel in Lhasa and top end hotels in Gyantse and Shigatse, guesthouses in Lhatse, Lake Manasarovara, Darchen and Nyalam.

-After Saga, the accommodation in the West Tibet are basic.
+After Saga, the accommodations in the West Tibet are basic.
 You will have to use the shared toilet and shower.
 Please, bring a sleeping bag and bed sheet.

 Transportation in Tibet

-Now the road conditions in West Tibet has been improved in a great deal and 4WD vehicles are no longer required.
+Now the road conditions in West Tibet have been improved in a great deal and 4WD vehicles are no longer required.
 We provide good conditioned minivan or bus for all transfers and sightseeing.

 We also carry basic first aid kit, but it’s good to bring your own as well.
 Hotels in Lhasa are equipped with oxygen.
 Doctors will also be available on call.

 You are highly encouraged to start some physical exercises like jogging, swimming, cycling, hiking and aerobics about several weeks before the trip.
 You should have a good sleep the night before you fly to Lhasa and take complete rest on the first day.
-Its also advisable to drink 3-4 litres of water daily and consume liquid food.
+It's also advisable to drink 3-4 liters of water daily and consume liquid food.

 Best Time to Trek in Tibet

-While trekking trips can be undertaken from April through late October, May, June, September and early October are the best period.
+While trekking trips can be undertaken from April through late October, May, June, September and early October are the best periods.
 High Himalayas blocks the monsoon cloud and Tibet is generally dry but still there is some chance of rain during July and August.
 Trekkers must be prepared for the extremes in climate, even in the middle of the summer.
 Weather can change very quickly and unexpectedly.
-Night temperatures at 4500m (14,760ft) and above can fall below freezing even in July and August and its very much windy on high passes.
+Night temperatures at 4500m (14,760 ft.) and above can fall below freezing even in July and August and it's very much windy on high passes.